Succession planning and remuneration models

 Performance-based remuneration for executives (with the exception of members of the Management Board)6See chapter 6 remuneration report

 Our remuneration system ‘Perform & Reward’ comprises a monthly fixed salary as well as 1-year and multi-year variable remuneration components whose payment amounts are essentially linked to our company’s business performance.
 Additionally, the 1-year variable remuneration considers our executives’ individual achievements, generation of additional value for customers as well as their implementation of our guiding principles in their daily work.
 The multi-year variable compensation components include a sustainability component and allow executives to participate in METRO’s share price development.

 The remuneration model for top executives is based on the following 4 principles:

 - Market-driven and appropriate salaries

 - Encouragement of role model behaviour

-Executive compensation is complemented by benefits, such as an attractive pension model, encouragement for health check-ups and a mobility budget that can be used for a vehicle or train journeys as part of METRO’s ‘Green Car Policy’.
+Top executive remuneration is complemented by benefits, such as an attractive pension model, promotion of health care and a mobility budget that can be used for a vehicle or train rides as part of METRO’s ‘Green Car Policy’.

 7 BidCorp; Bizim Toptan; Marr; Eurocash Group; Performance Food Group; US Foods Sysco; Sligro